dask/dask/docs/source/dataframe.rst

    .. tab-item:: Machine Learning

-      Machine learning libraries often have Dask submodules that expect Dask dataframes and operate in parallel
+      Machine learning libraries often have Dask submodules that expect Dask DataFrames and operate in parallel.

       .. grid:: 1 1 2 2